bkataru/harpo.js/README.md

 This implementation is useful for small domain sizes.
 - A recursive [cycle walking algorithm](https://en.wikipedia.org/wiki/Format-preserving_encryption#FPE_from_cycle_walking).
 - A [Feistel network](https://en.wikipedia.org/wiki/Format-preserving_encryption#FPE_from_a_Feistel_network).

+## Changelog
+- v0.1 (alpha) build released.
+- `prefix-cipher` is the only FPE algorithm available.
+- Cipher initialization with custom domain options available.
+- Basic encryption and decryption functions available.

+## Further scope
+- Implement robust working versions of the `cycle-walking` and `feistel-network` FPE algorithms.
+- Functionality to compare the performance and time of the FPE algorithms using varying input sizes/presets.

+## Dependencies
+- Node.js version 6 and above
+- JavaScript :)
+- crypto

+## Installation

 ## Usage